wdk-docs/vscode-docs/docs/devcontainers/containers.md

 ---
 Order: 3
 Area: devcontainers
-TOCTitle: Overview
+title: Overview
 PageTitle: Developing inside a Container using Visual Studio Code Remote Development
-ContentId: 7ec8a02b-2eb7-45c1-bb16-ddeaac694ff6
+id: 7ec8a02b-2eb7-45c1-bb16-ddeaac694ff6
-MetaDescription: Developing inside a Container using Visual Studio Code Remote Development
+description: Developing inside a Container using Visual Studio Code Remote Development
 DateApproved: 7/6/2023
 ---

 # Developing inside a Container

 The **Visual Studio Code Dev Containers** extension lets you use a container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set.
 A [devcontainer.json file](#create-a-devcontainerjson-file) in your project tells VS Code how to access (or create) a **development container** with a well-defined tool and runtime stack.
 This container can be used to run an application or to separate tools, libraries, or runtimes needed for working with a codebase.